matveisch/portfolio-shop/README.md

 The website can already be used as a starting point for developing a real-one online shop of any kind.
 It is fully responsive and works perfectly on both desktop and mobile platforms.

-Feel free to check it out on Heroku: https://e-commerce-showcase.herokuapp.com/
+Feel free to check it out on Vercel: https://portfolio-shop-matveisch.vercel.app/